SF-WDI-LABS/interview-prep/README.md

 * [remove duplicate characters from a string](http://thatjsdude.com/interview/js1.html#removeDuplicateChar)
 * isPrime(integer) - given an integer return a boolean to tell whether the integer is prime
 * Factorial: given a number `n` you should be able to return `n` factorial (`n!`).
+* letter count: given a string like `'apple'` return an object that counts the number of occurances of all of the letters in the word `{a:1, p:2, l:1 , e:1}`

 <!--
 * Mumbling.
 Given a string `abcd` return `A-Bb-Ccc-Dddd`.
 The `n`th letter in the alphabet will be replaced by `n` copies of itself, with the first capitalized.